 • Excitement and/or stress

 Recently, researchers in Copenhagen discovered that bacterial infections could be a factor in acute asthma attacks, particularly in children.
 Doctors have known that viral and bacterial infections bring on these attacks, but they now believe that treatable illnesses are the culprit.
 The Bisgarrd and colleagues (2010) at the Danish Pediatric Asthma Center examined over 350 children under that age of three years to evaluate what microorganism was to blame for the high numbers of asthma attacks in this age group.
 They found that bacterial pathogens exacerbate asthma symptoms even when the child does not have an active infection due to that microorganism.
 These investigators suggest that children with asthma could benefit from treatment with antibiotics.

 This year, a research team led by Dr Galanter of USSF found that exposure during infancy to nitrogen dioxide is associated with the occurrence of childhood asthma among Latinos and African Americans.
 The investigators studied over 4,000 participants, the largest clinical trial of its kind to date.
 They found that there is a 17% increased risk of developing asthma later in life when children are exposed during the first 12 months of life.
 Because minorities tend to live in high pollution areas, they tend to have higher incidences of this chronic condition.
 The geographic diversity of the study was said to add to the credibility of the results, with five major cities in the U.S. represented.

-If you think you or someone you love has asthma, call the Patient First Wellness Center for an evaluation and treatment.
+If you think you or someone you love has asthma, call the Patient’s Choice Medical Center for an evaluation and treatment.
 The number is (702) 474 – 6300.
 An initial visit is only $60, an affordable option for people without health insurance.
 Because asthma is a condition that is manageable with proper medications, start breathing better with help from board certified Las Vegas doctors.